 Dr. Jackson is a Naturopathic Doctor and a founding physician of the Food As Medicine Institute.
 Dr. Jackson is passionate about bringing her naturopathic training about the healing power of whole foods to the public.
 In 2010, she established NCNM’s ECO Project, a 12-week community-based, hands-on nutrition and cooking series, led by naturopathic doctors.
 Prior to NCNM, Dr. Jackson supported young people, both here and abroad, in creating community-based change for improved health in her work with non-profit organizations such as Amigos de las Americas and SAVE the Children.

 She believes empowering children and their families to get back in the kitchen, cooking real food, is one of the keys to improving the health of our communities.
-Dr. Jackson maintains a private practice at the NCNM Clinic in downtown Portland.
+Dr. Jackson maintains a private practice at Grain Integrative Health in southeast Portland.
 She enjoys cooking Rainbow Nachos for her family and finding creative ways to include pumpkin in any dish.

 Dr. Briley has diverse experience developing and teaching community-based programs for children, teens, and adults of various socioeconomic status and cultures.
 She was a Peace Corps volunteer in Paraguay focusing on community health and environmental education.
 She also studied inter-generational learning between children and their caregivers in Costa Rica.